dotnet/roslynator/src/CodeAnalysis.Analyzers.CodeFixes/docs/NuGetReadme.md

 A collection of analyzers for Roslyn API, powered by [Roslyn](https://github.com/dotnet/roslyn).

-The package is applicable for projects that reference Roslyn packages (Microsoft.CodeAnalysis*), otherwise it has no effect.
+The package is applicable for projects that reference Roslyn packages (Microsoft.CodeAnalysis*).

 ## Requirements